Oleg-lafer/Warehouse-Manegenent-System-main/README.md

 # Smart Agricultural Warehouse System 🌱

-Developing a smart warehouse system (agricultural) using Raspberry Pi and a camera to classify items (vegetables) in the warehouse through image classification with a CNN model we trained.
-The system runs on Linux and integrates embedded components such as ESP32 with C++ firmware, interfacing with sensors including HX711 (weight), DHT (temperature), and HC-SR04 (object detection), enabling synchronization and automation of warehouse operations through the database of the application system built with React and Node.js.
+*Smart warehouse system (agricultural) using Raspberry Pi and a camera to classify items (vegetables) in the warehouse through image classification with a CNN model we trained.
+The system runs on Linux and integrates embedded components such as ESP32 with C++ firmware, interfacing with sensors including HX711 (weight), DHT (temperature), and HC-SR04 (object detection), enabling synchronization and automation of warehouse operations through the database of the application system built with React and Node.js.*
 ---

 ## 📦 System Components